vidu171/Phonetictranscription/README.md

 # Phonetictranscription
-Phonetis transcriptor android app which provides you phonetic transcriptions for English words.
+Phonetics transcriptor android app which provides you phonetic transcriptions for English words.